List of species that have landed on the Moon: Future missions

-Artemis 3
+Artemis IV

-In 2025, NASA plans to send four astronauts to the Moon, would include the first woman and the first person of color to land on the Moon.
-They would be the first human landing on the Moon in more than 50 years, since the 1972 Apollo 17 mission.
-In January 2024, NASA officially delayed the Artemis 3 mission to no earlier than September 2026.
+In 2028, NASA plans to send two astronauts to the Moon's surface, the first woman and the first person of color to land on the Moon.
+This would be the first human landing on the Moon since the 1972 Apollo 17 mission.

 ALEPH-1

-After the failed landing of Beresheet in 2019, which resulted in a crash, spilling thousands of tardigades onto the Moon, Lunaria One, an Australian organization, plans to send plants such as resurrection grass with the Israeli spacecraft Beresheet 2 to the Moon in 2025.
+After the failed landing of Beresheet in 2019, which resulted in a crash, spilling thousands of tardigades onto the Moon, Lunaria One, an Australian organization, planned to send plants such as resurrection grass with the Israeli spacecraft Beresheet 2 to the Moon in 2025 but was suspended due to lack of funding.

 Species that have orbited or circled the Moon without landing

 Humans and other animals have orbited or circled the Moon without landing.
-These include tortoises on Zond 5 (September 1968), Zond 6 (November 1968), and Zond 7 (August 1969), fruit flies on Zond 5, and five mice, Fe, Fi, Fo, Fum, and Phooey, who traveled in the 1972 Apollo 17 Command Module America and, along with astronaut Ronald Evans, still hold the record for the most orbits of the Moon (75).
+These include tortoises on Zond 5 (September 1968), Zond 6 (November 1968), and Zond 7 (August 1969), fruit flies on Zond 5, and five mice, Fee, Fi, Fo, Fum, and Phooey, who traveled in the 1972 Apollo 17 Command Module America and, along with astronaut Ronald Evans, still hold the record for the most orbits of the Moon (75).